t-mart/wap/CONTRIBUTING.rst

   b.
 Creates a commit with this change
   c.
 Tags that commit with this new version as the tag name

-3. Any release-related actions are carried out, such as publishing to PyPI, creating a GitHub release, etc.

-4. The commit and tag are pushed back to the repostiory on GitHub.
+3. The new commit and tag are pushed back to GitHub.

-5. Development continues and the cycle starts again.
+4. The CI workflow will run, and because the git ref is a tag, additional deploy steps will be taken, such as publishing to PyPI and creating a GitHub release asset.